Michelangelo was “the master pattern for the Romantic artist.”[i] But what is a romantic artist?

 But all of this is not our major concern for this essay.
-His self-portrait Michelangelo Buonarotti reveals a tortured soul.
+In his self-portrait Michelangelo Buonarotti (1525) reveals a tortured soul.
 We want to look at why the image of the suffering artist—especially the greatest of our artists—seems to be such a prevalent part of our belief system.
 Without that suffering some would even say that they could not have produced great art.
 This is a very dangerous and incorrect characterization relating to art, the creative process and human nature itself.

-There is no question that artists being human have suffered.
-Looking at Michelangelo’s portrait we see that: “The artist’s troubled, even battered face reflects a life-long struggle with colossal projects, and the sense of failure that recurs in his letters and poetry of often tormented piety.”
+There is no question that artists suffer.
+Looking at Michelangelo’s portrait we see that: “The artist’s troubled, even battered face reflects a life-long struggle with colossal projects, and the sense of failure that recurs in his letters and poetry of often tormented piety.”[ii]
 Michelangelo is not a suffering “artist”—he is a suffering human being experiencing the universal human condition.
 It is other human beings, especially art critics who “romanticize” his suffering.
 He is a human being trapped in a primitive culture among unconscious contemporaries in a toxic religious paradigm.
 No wonder he suffers.

 Michelangelo’s own words reveal the source of much of his suffering and that of humanity today.
 It is the illusion of institutionalized religion.
 The phrases “tormented piety” and “pessimistic religious feeling” quoted above show how the “moods” associated with religion and other unconscious illusions took him away from the present moment joy of the process of creation.
 And like many talented artists he was robbed of the appreciation of the glorious beauty of his creations, which in the case of Michelangelo Buonarotti, left the rest of us a legacy that we can use to achieve our own freedom.